 Changes in net sales are directly associated with the recruiting and retention of our distributor force, retailing of our products, the quality and completeness of our product offerings that the distributor force has to sell and the number of countries in which we operate.
-Management's role, both in-country and at the corporate level is to provide distributors with a competitive and broad product line, encourage strong teamwork and leadership among the Chairman's Club and President's Team distributors and offer leading edge business tools to make doing business with Herbalife simple.
+Management's role, both in-country and at the region and corporate level is to provide distributors with a competitive and broad product line, encourage strong teamwork and leadership among the Chairman's Club and President's Team distributors and offer leading edge business tools to make doing business with Herbalife simple.
 Management uses the distributor marketing program coupled with educational and motivational tools and promotions to incentivize distributors to increase recruiting, retention and retailing, which in turn affect net sales.
-Such tools include Company sponsored sales events such as Extravaganzas and World Team Schools where large groups of distributors gather, thus allowing them to network with other distributors, learn recruiting, retention and retailing techniques from our leading distributors and become more familiar with how to market and sell our products and business opportunities.
+Such tools include Company sponsored sales events such as Extravaganzas, Leadership Development Weekends and World Team Schools where large groups of distributors gather, thus allowing them to network with other distributors, learn recruiting, retention and retailing techniques from our leading distributors and become more familiar with how to market and sell our products and business opportunities.
 Accordingly, management believes that these development and motivation programs increase the productivity of the supervisor network.
 The expenses for such programs are included in selling, general and administrative expenses.
 Sales are driven by several factors, including the number and productivity of distributors and sales leaders who continually build, educate and motivate their respective distribution and sales organizations.
 We also use event and non-event product promotions to motivate distributors to increase recruiting, retention and retailing activities.
 These promotions have prizes ranging from qualifying for events to product prizes and vacations.
 The costs of these promotions are included in selling, general and administrative expenses.

-The factors described above have helped distributors increase their business, which in turn helps drive sales in our business.
-The discussion below of net sales by geographic region further details some of the specific drivers of growth of our business and causes of sales reductions during the three months ended March 31, 2009, as well as the unique growth or contraction factors specific to certain geographic regions or major countries.
-We believe that the correct business foundation, coupled with ongoing training and promotional initiatives, is required to increase recruiting and retention of distributors and retailing our products.
-The correct business foundation includes strong country management that works closely with the distributor leadership, unified distributor leadership, a broad product line that appeals to local consumer needs, a favorable regulatory environment, a scalable and stable technology platform and an attractive distributor marketing plan.
-Initiatives, such as Success Training Seminars, World Team Schools, Promotional Events and regional Extravaganzas are integral components of developing a highly motivated and educated distributor sales organization that will work toward increasing the recruitment and retention of distributors.
+The factors described above have helped distributors increase their business, which in turn helps drive volume points in our business, and thus, net sales.
+The discussion below of net sales by geographic region further details some of the specific drivers of growth of our business and causes of sales reductions during the three and six months ended June 30, 2009, as well as the unique growth or contraction factors specific to certain geographic regions or major countries.
+We believe that the correct business foundation, coupled with ongoing training and promotional initiatives, is required to increase recruiting and retention of distributors and retailing of our products.
+The correct business foundation includes strong country management that works closely with the distributor leadership, actively engaged and unified distributor leadership, a broad product line that appeals to local consumer needs, a favorable regulatory environment, a scalable and stable technology platform and an attractive distributor marketing plan.
+Initiatives, such as Success Training Seminars, Leadership Development Weekends, Promotional Events and regional Extravaganzas are integral components of developing a highly motivated and educated distributor sales organization that will work toward increasing the recruitment and retention of distributors.

 Our strategy will continue to include creating and maintaining growth within existing markets, while expanding into new markets.
-In addition, new ideas and Daily Method of Operations, or DMOs, are being generated in our regional markets and globalized where applicable, either by distributors, country management or corporate management.
-Examples of DMOs include the Club concept in Mexico, the Total Plan in Brazil, the Wellness Coach in France, and the Internet/Sampling and Weight Loss Challenge in the U.S. Management's strategy is to review the applicability of expanding successful country initiatives throughout a region, and where appropriate, financially support the globalization of these initiatives.
+In addition, new ideas and Daily Method of Operations, or DMOs, are being generated in many of our regional markets and are globalized where applicable, through the combined efforts of distributors, country management or regional and corporate management.
+Examples of DMOs include the Club concept in Mexico, Premium Herbalife Opportunity Meetings in Korea, the Healthy Breakfast concept in Russia, and the Internet/Sampling and Weight Loss Challenge in the U.S. Management's strategy is to review the applicability of expanding successful country initiatives throughout a region, and where appropriate, financially support the globalization of these initiatives.